 Usually, a security questionnaire comes from a security department (infosec, IT security, cloud security, etc.).
 While a DDQ will not necessarily come from that department—marketing, client services, or compliance teams frequently send these documents to responders.

-Security questionnaires typically show up later in the sales cycle compared to DDQs.
-A lot of times the security questionnaire will come in when an organization is trying to set you up as the vendor of choice.
+Security questionnaires and DDQs typically show up early in the sales cycle.
+They may come in when an organization is trying to set you up as the vendor of choice or before it’s time to renew.
 Before you can become their new vendor, they need to make sure you’re compliant.
+If you’re an existing vendor, they might need to ensure you’re still compliant.

 Even when you become their vendor partner, you might see a due diligence questionnaire again and again.
 Especially in the financial services industry, DDQs are sent to vendors annually—even quarterly—so make sure you’re up to speed on industry regulations.